amarlearning/youtube-timeline-generator/README.md

 ### Running the project for the first time?

-1. Run the helper script for deploying LlamaEdge API Server on this machine and starting the server:
+1. Run the helper script for deploying the LlamaEdge API Server on this machine and starting the server:

 ```bash
 sh main.sh